gcr/torch-residual-networks/README.md

 ImageNet: Effect of model architecture (preliminary)
 ----------------------------------------------------
-[@ducha-aiki is performing preliminary experiments on imagenet.](https://github.com/gcr/torch-residual-networks/issues/5) For ordinary Caffe networks, @ducha-aiki found that putting batch normalization after the ReLU layer may provide a small benefit compared to putting it before.
+[@ducha-aiki is performing preliminary experiments on imagenet.](https://github.com/gcr/torch-residual-networks/issues/5) For ordinary CaffeNet networks, @ducha-aiki found that putting batch normalization after the ReLU layer may provide a small benefit compared to putting it before.